Comic Relief 2024: Where to buy the new red nose and other merchandise

 In a twist this year, if you’re very, very lucky, you might just receive the fifth (and very rare) iteration of the 2024 red noses, which isn’t red at all – it’s the Golden Hooter.

 But, as always, that’s not all you can buy to support the cause.
-From clothing and water bottles to red noses you can plant in the garden to grow your own wildflowers, depending on what you choose, the items can be found at the Comic Relief Shop and across retailers such as TK Maxx and Amazon this year.
+The merchandise available this year includes clothing, plantable red noses that will actually grow wild flowers and more.
+Depending on what you choose to buy, they can be found at the Comic Relief Shop or across retailers such as TK Maxx and Amazon this year.
 Keep reading to find out more about the merch.

 The Red Nose: £2, Amazon.co.uk